EvansSnave/react-capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-#  Monster Hunter monsters <a name="about-project"></a>
+#  Cities website <a name="about-project"></a>

-**Monster Hunter monsters** is a responsive mobile web application built using React and Redux, designed to provide users with monster's data from Monster Hunter World.
-Monster Hunter monsters shows general information about the most iconic beings in the Monster Hunter universe.
+**Cities website** is a responsive mobile web application built using React and Redux, designed to provide users with cities's data from Cities website World.
+Cities website shows general information about the air pollution in central Europe.

 ---